 That’s why we built Todoist Karma, a feedback system that gives you insights into your productivity and awards you for your accomplishments.

 Todoist Karma tracks your progress, visualizes it, and gives you points.
-As a beginner this system is quite fun, since there are also levels involved and you feel like you are progressing.
-It's a mini game that makes task management a bit more fun and rewarding.
+As a beginner, this system is quite fun since there are also levels involved, and you feel like you are progressing.
+It's a mini-game that makes task management a bit more rewarding.

 After you reach a certain level, Karma level-ups are fewer and farther in between.
 This is where goals and streaks become motivating!
 You can set goals for the number of tasks you want to complete each day or week.
 For every day or week you reach your goal, Karma adds to your streak.
 If you miss a goal one day, your streak gets reset to zero.
 This system is inspired by the Don't Break the Chain method of habit-building.

 While streaks seem simple on the surface, they can be a powerful motivator to make consistent progress every day:

 As I mentioned before, I follow Inbox Zero religiously!
 This is my email workflow: